 Sound silly?
 What I mean is – we very rarely buy coffee and specialty drinks at a coffee shop.
 If I want to enjoy coffee with a friend, typically I invite her to my home to drink coffee at my table.
-(I can make a pretty mean cup of coffee, if I do say so myself.)
-At $3-$5 per cup for specialty coffees, and with 6 people in our household, going to a coffee shop for a treat is exactly that – a treat.
+(I can make a pretty mean cup of coffee for around $.035/cup!)
+At $5ish per cup for specialty coffees at shops, and with 10 people in our household to feed currently, going to a coffee shop for a treat is exactly that – a treat.
 It’s very rare and it’s a splurge.
-(If the boys want to meet friends at the coffee shop, they use their own money.)
+(If our older boys want to meet friends at the coffee shop, they use their own money.)

 2. We pack food when we travel.

 We do eat out occasionally when we’re on the road, but even “cheap” fast food costs $40-$60 for our family.
 If it’s possible, we load up a cooler instead.
 When we do eat out, it’s with a purpose.
 (For instance, if several of the families on our basketball team are eating together after a game, we join them if we can.
 Relationships with these families = priceless.)

 3. We have high deductible, low monthly premium healthcare coverage.

 I can’t say enough good about this.
 We are grateful to pay only $255/month for healthcare coverage for our family.
 It’s perfect for us since we typically go to natural doctors not covered by insurance.
 Saving hundreds every month on our monthly healthcare premium helps us afford groceries to keep us healthy.
 I am so thankful for this for so many reasons.

 What I mean is, we don’t have the nicest vehicles on the block.
 They run great, they do the job, and they are paid for.
 Our older sons drive “grandpa cars” that they bought themselves after years of hard work and saving.

 5. When we want a treat at home, we buy it at the store.